UnitedHealth tops Q1 forecasts, raises 2022 outlook - NewsBreak

 FactSet says analysts expect earnings of $21.61 per share for 2022.

-UnitedHealth's forecast hike was conservative compared to how much the company beat first-quarter expectations, Jefferies analyst David Windley said in a research note.
-But he added that this was expected given the unknown nature of the pandemic.

-Shares of Minnetonka, Minnesota-based UnitedHealth Group Inc. climbed slightly to $538.09 in Thursday afternoon trading.
-The Dow Jones Industrial Average, of which UnitedHealth is a component, also rose slightly.
+Shares of Minnetonka, Minnesota-based UnitedHealth Group Inc. climbed less than 1% in premarket trading.

-UnitedHealth's share price has more than doubled over the past couple years.

 Comments / 0